 Nothing is worse than having crooked stuff on your walls.

-We’re transforming your garage into a neat, organized room that you’re proud to show to your friends.
+We’re transforming your garage into a neat, organized room you’re proud to show your friends.
 Take the extra time here and make sure it’s right.

 Put additional studs every 12″ or 16″ along the area where you will mount your garage track system.

-Exactly how far apart is up to you, but once you make a decision, stick with it.
+Exactly how far apart is up to you, but stick with the same distance once you decide.

 By spacing the studs every 12″ to 16″ apart, you allow for several connection points along the track rail.